CircleCly/cs61bl-su22-lesson-plans/lab01.md

 **Ideas for tailoring your teaching to the needs of your students:**
+  I think this part also went quite well.
+Since this lab is about computer setup, I gave to them on-point explanations about what was wrong.
+Also when a student was asking about how Java programs handle the runtime arguments, I also explained to him clearly what it means.

+  I could be more inspirational in later labs, but this is a lab where there's not a lot of "whys" can be asked, since it is about rigid setup.

 **Lab/1-on-1 Interactions**

 You may skip any questions that are not applicable.

 *   What fraction of students did you interact with?
+Most of them, during checkoff.

 *   Did you interact with the shy students?
+Yes.

 *   Did you refrain from assuming manual control of the keyboard?
+Yes.
+Only told them what to do, not tried to control them.

 **Ideas to improve 1-on-1 interactions:**
+  Try to listen until the student finishes their sentence.

 **Link to previous self-reflection:**
+  None yet!